floresql/floresql/README.md

 ## About Me
-I’m naturally wired to analyze complex problems and strip away inefficiencies.
-This mindset allows me to see roadblocks as opportunities for experimentation, save time by automating repetitive tasks, and rapidly upskill to tackle any new challenge that comes my way.
+I thrive on solving problems and streamlining processes.
+I have a natural drive to connect the dots, letting me see roadblocks as opportunities for experimentation.
+I’m at my best when I can dig in and find a better way to do things, especially if it involves  learning a new skill!

 "It always seems impossible until it’s done."